Psygoal/AttenGpKa/README.md

 * scikit-learn 1.2.2

 ### 2 usage
-We open-source all data, codes and models used in this work.
-A user-friendly software for Windows OS is also developed for anyone who wants to use our model.

-### 3 model training and predicting
 We have open-sourced all the data, code, and models used in this work.
 Additionally, we have developed a user-friendly software for Windows OS, which allows anyone to easily use our model.

+### 3 model training and predicting
+All of our trained models are available for use; however, users can still train their own models.
+Our published code can run in two modes: training and prediction.

 If users want to train their own model with our provided training data:
 ```bash